 Part of why we started The Prepared is that, in our own prepping, we found that much of the advice you find online is either dangerously incorrect or causes more confusion and complication that necessary.

-Which leads to countless hours, wasted money, and too much anxiety and frustration.
-Or worse — you end up less prepared because things got too complicated, and so on.
+This bad advice leads to countless hours, wasted money, and too much anxiety and frustration.
+Or worse — you end up less prepared because things got too complicated.

 Prepping should be: